ScottLouvau/PacControl/docs/README.md

 * A relay circuit is needed because the van signal wire voltage goes up when it's connected, so a transistor won't stay 'on'.
 * Alternate electrical components could be used.
 A 5v relay with minimal current use is needed to allow the Raspberry Pi to turn it on.
 A transistor is needed because the Pi can't power the relay with the 3.3v, 16mA GPIO pins.
 We used GPIO24 because it's off by default on boot.
+* Other builders have used an Arduino instead with 5v outputs, which eliminates the need for a transistor before the relay.
+This is a great alternative way to build the circuit with lower cost parts.
+* The 'WiringPi' official site says it's pre-installed with Raspberry Pi OS and not to install from GitHub, but those steps didn't work for me (June 2022).
+Cloning from GitHub and building worked well for me.